cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 Make sure you have all you need before proceeding:

 * Have Go installed.
-* The checkers blockchain codebase with `MsgCreateGame` created by Starport.
+* The checkers blockchain codebase with `MsgCreateGame` created by Ignite CLI.
 You can get there by following the [previous steps](./create-message.md) checking out  [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-msg).

 </HighlightBox>

-You added the message to create a game along with its serialization and dedicated gRPC function with the help of Starport in the [previous section](./create-message.md).
+You added the message to create a game along with its serialization and dedicated gRPC function with the help of Ignite CLI in the [previous section](./create-message.md).

 Now all that remains is to add code that: